 When you move beyond badgering your family and friends to read your blog, you’ll force yourself to find readers with genuine interest in your content rather than readers who follow you out of obligation.

 SO WHY DOES MY BLOG HAVE AN AUDIENCE BEYOND MY MOTHER?* HERE IS HOW TO BLOG WITHOUT ANNOYING YOUR FRIENDS AND FAMILY:

 I regularly read other blogs and comment on posts.
 This is non-negotiable.
 There’s karma in the blogging world.
 You have to engage with other bloggers and do so without leaving your URL everywhere in your comments.
 That’s tacky.
 Resist the temptation.
 (I don’t mean in the space where you fill out your info; I’m talking about in the actual comment.)

 I write guest posts for other blogs.
 I’ve had guest posts on Scary Mommy, Writer Unboxed, Nameberry, and other sites that are infinitely more popular than my blog.
 I gave those sites some of my best and in most cases original “stuff,” and they gave me their wide audience.
 I also regularly write for Jewish sites, which allows me to discuss a favorite topic of mine—Judaism—without making it too much of a focus on my personal blog.

-Twitter: I use Twitter to stay connected with my blogging friends and to make new ones.
-I support others’ posts on Twitter and make it a point to only forward links leading to content I think many people would find useful or amusing.
-In other words, I do not automatically retweet others’ posts, even posts by my favorite bloggers.
-For this reason, I think people trust my tweets, then me, and my blog.
+Twitter and Facebook: I use Twitter and Facebook to stay connected with my blogging friends and to make new ones.
+I support others’ posts and make it a point to only forward links leading to content I think many people would find useful or amusing.
+In other words, I do not automatically share others’ posts, even posts by my favorite bloggers.
+For this reason, I think people trust me and my blog.

 *Not that I don’t value your devotion, Mom!